TomasVotruba/tomasvotruba.com/resources/posts/2021/2021-11-22-not-all-mixed-types-are-equally-useless.md

     The `mixed` type is the worst of all of them.
 Fixing all `mixed` types to a specific type is a nightmare for the REST of your life (pun intended).
 But what if there are places where fixing `mixed` type **brings much more value than** in the others?

+updated_since: "May 2026"
+updated_message: |
+    The rules moved from `symplify/phpstan-rules` to [rector/type-perfect](https://github.com/rectorphp/type-perfect).
+They're now enabled via the `no_mixed_caller` and `no_mixed_property` options instead of registered rule classes.
+Links and config below are updated.
 ---

 <img src="/assets/images/posts/2021/equal_animals.png" style="max-width: 32em" class="img-thumbnail mt-2 mb-5">